 We use the estimated annual effective tax rate to determine our provision for income taxes for interim periods.
-We recorded income tax expense of \$1.3 million for the three months ended March 31, 2008 compared to \$2.2 million for the same period last year.
-Our estimated effective tax rate was 34.3% and 32.5% during the three months ended March 31, 2008 and 2007, respectively.
-The increase in our effective tax rate is due primarily to the federal research and development tax credit statute expiring at the end of 2007.
+We recorded income tax expense of \$1.8 million for the three months ended June 30, 2008 compared to \$2.2 million for the same period last year.
+Our estimated effective tax rate was 33.4% and 32.5% during the three months ended June 30, 2008 and 2007, respectively.
+We recorded income tax expense of \$3.0 million for the six months ended June 30, 2008 compared to \$4.4 million for the same period last year.
+Our estimated effective tax rate was 33.8% and 32.5% during the six months ended June 30, 2008 and 2007, respectively.
+The increase in our effective tax rate is due primarily to the federal research and development tax credit statute which expired at the end of 2007.

 Effective January 1, 2007, we adopted the provisions of FASB Interpretation 48, "Accounting for Uncertainty in Income Taxes- an interpretation of FASB Statement No. 109" ("FIN 48").
 As a result of the implementation of FIN 48, we recognized a \$0.2 million increase in the liability for unrecognized tax benefits, which was accounted for as a reduction to the January 1, 2007 balance of retained earnings.
 We also recognized a decrease of \$0.3 million in other comprehensive income related to foreign currency translation as of December 31, 2007.

-At March 31, 2008, we had unrecognized tax benefits of approximately \$9.1 million, including interest and penalties.

-Approximately \$7.6 million of the total amount of unrecognized tax benefits at March 31, 2008 would affect the annual effective tax rate, if recognized.
+At June 30, 2008, we had gross unrecognized tax benefits of approximately \$9.2 million, including interest and penalties, of which approximately \$7.6 million of this amount would affect the annual effective tax rate, if these tax benefits are realized.
 Further, we are unaware of any positions for which it is reasonably possible that the total amounts of unrecognized tax benefits will significantly increase within the next twelve months.
 However, based on federal, state and foreign statute expirations in various jurisdictions, we anticipate a decrease in unrecognized tax benefits of approximately \$0.7 million within the next twelve months.

 In accordance with FIN 48, we have elected to classify interest and penalties as components of tax expense.
-Interest and penalties were \$1.0 million at December 31, 2007 and \$1.1 million at March 31, 2008 and are included in the unrecognized tax benefits.
+Accrued interest and penalties were \$1.0 million at December 31, 2007 and \$1.2 million at June 30, 2008 and are included in the unrecognized tax benefits.

 We file income tax returns in the U.S. federal jurisdiction, various states and foreign jurisdictions.
-As of March 31, 2008, the open statute of limitations for our significant tax jurisdictions are as follows: federal for 2004 through 2007, state for 2003 through 2007 and non-U.S. for 2001 through 2007.
-All unrecognized tax benefits at March 31, 2008 are classified as long term as prescribed by FIN 48 because we do not anticipate payment of cash within one year.
+As of June 30, 2008, the open statute of limitations for our significant tax jurisdictions are as follows: federal for 2004 through 2007, state for 2003 through 2007 and non-U.S. for 2001 through 2007.
+Approximately \$5.1 million of gross unrecognized tax benefits at June 30, 2008 are classified as short term in accrued income taxes as prescribed by FIN 48 because we anticipate payment of cash within the next twelve months.
+The accrued income taxes are net of a U.S. income tax receivable of approximately \$0.7 million.
+This unrecognized tax benefit relates to a foreign currency loss claimed on our Netherlands tax return for the years ended 2002 and 2003.
+We are currently under audit by the Dutch tax authorities and we expect this issue to be resolved within the next twelve months.
+The majority of the remaining gross unrecognized tax benefits is attributable to U.S. income taxes and is classified as long-term income taxes payable.